 We’re stuck on that bandwagon and that affects us physically and that especially affects us emotionally and we have these mood swings as well.
 Cravings are a very real issue.

 A lot of people say they trust their body.
 I know that you’ve probably heard this, Yuri, as well.
 “Don’t tell me what to eat.
 My body tells me exactly what I need to eat.
 I just need a soda right now.
 I just need this right now.”
 And it’s true; people say that with absolute conviction.
 They say, “I’m really in tune with my body.
 I know what it wants.”

 What I’ve got to say to that is that I respect that, but we are not our body.
 This is a really fascinating concept.
 We think we are our skin and our organs and our brain and we’re so intelligent.
 We are really an intelligent and interesting creature.
 We’re one trillion cells that are working together to keep us alive and eat and interact and do our work, but the really interesting notion is that we are ten…

 Hello, to you, Yuri, we just got cut out.

 Yuri: Yeah, no worries.
-Just go back to where you were talking about that we’re a trillion cells.
-You got cut out there.
+Just go back to where you were talking about what we’re a trillion cells.
+You got to cut out there.

 And then note your cravings when you’re in that space.
 You do not crave sugar; you do not crave bread.
 You crave sweet broccoli with lemon juice and a bit of olive oil.
 That tastes sweet to you because your flavor sensations change when you’re in that space as well.